 Experiences of discrimination, racism and trauma (both historic and present-day) may play an important role in health outcomes for certain groups such as Indigenous Peoples, Black People, People of Colour, LGBTQ2S+, and people with disabilities.
 These experiences shape outcomes on a number of levels: they may modify the intensity of the stress response itself, or impact an individual’s capacity to cope, and/or limit access to available supports.

-Systemic stressors require supports that are implemented at a systems (rather than individual) level.
+Systemic stressors require supports that are implemented at a systems-level, rather than at an individual level.

 As part of a caring, proactive community at UBC, we acknowledge these inequities and come together to support each other.
 UBC is committed to addressing inequities through strategic frameworks such as the Indigenous Strategic Plan, the Inclusion Action Plan, and through initiatives such as the Anti-Racism Task Force.